Ocanath/dartt-protocol/docs/DARTT_SYNC.md

 - Polling sensor data or status from peripheral
 - Initializing shadow copy from peripheral state
 - Verifying peripheral state after writes

-**Critical note**: See section 5 for detailed explanation of the confusing parameter pattern.

 ---